Estate Planning Lawyers in Tulsa, Oklahoma

 - Qualified Plan Trusts (QPT) to pass on pre-tax dollar earnings and maximize growth potential (IRA, 401(k), SEP accounts)

 Complex real estate holding plans, Guardianships, and Sub Trusts

-While estate law is often complicated, DBL Tulsa will make the process straightforward so you can be certain that you’ve made the appropriate arrangements.
+While estate law is often complicated, our team will make the process straightforward so you can be certain that you’ve made the appropriate arrangements.
 You can trust the planning of your estate with our reputable law firm.
 Our extensive experience with estate law in Tulsa, Oklahoma has established us as the area’s premier provider of estate planning.
 We offer personalized service that meets the individual needs and goals of each client.
 We help you develop the legally binding plan that best protects your assets and your family’s future.